zlw9161/TARSS-Net/README.md

 ## Acknowledgements
 - Thank [CARRADA dataset](https://arxiv.org/abs/2005.01456) for providing the Radar dataset.
 - Thank [MVRSS](https://arxiv.org/abs/2103.16214) for providing the basic model framework of multi-view RSS network.
 And we build our model using the basic framework of `mvrss` lib, our incremental modifications to the  `mvrss` code did not effect the TMVA-Net and MV-Net in MVRSS.
-- The paper is under review of the ACMMM2022, other special thanks will be mentioned after the final results.

 ## License